kapirath28/portfoliowannabe2/README.md

    ```
 2. Open `index.html` in your browser.

-## 🔧 Future Improvements

-- [List any planned features or improvements here]
-- [e.g., Adding a blog section, Enhancing animations, etc.]

-## 🤝 Contributing
+🤝 Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

-## 📬 Contact
+📬 Contact

-Feel free to reach out to me via [your email] or connect with me on [LinkedIn, Twitter, etc.].
+Feel free to reach out to me via kapirathraina@gmail.com or connect with me on https://x.com/kapsayshieeee.

 ---

 Thank you for visiting my portfolio repository!
 I hope you enjoy exploring my work as much as I enjoyed creating it.
 ```

-You can personalize the sections by filling in specific details, such as any frameworks or additional features you used or plan to add.
+Available for coffee date with a open mic!!!.